KCL-BMEIS/spectrumdevice/CONTRIBUTING.md

 Once your branch is merged into the main branch, documentation will be automatically generated from README.md and the Python docstrings using [pdoc](https://pdoc.dev).
 Any new functions, classes and methods — particularly those that form part of  the external API — should therefore include docstrings (in NumPy format).
-You should check that any changes you have made are reflected well in the documentation by building the docs locally using the `generate_docs.sh` script, which should work on Linux and macOS.
+You should check that any changes you have made are reflected well in the documentation by building the docs locally using the `generate_docs.sh` on Linux and `generate_docs_macos.sh` on macOS.
 To include the correct version number in your locally-built docs, you'll need to first set a `SPECTRUMDEVICE_VERSION` environment variable:
 ```
 export SPECTRUMDEVICE_VERSION='vx.x.x'